-In Rebound therapy we use a large trampoline as a safe and comfortable environment to help children improve a range of physical and cognitive skills.
+In Rebound therapy we use a trampoline in a safe and comfortable environment to help children improve a range of physical and cognitive skills.

 - muscle tone

 Our trained instructors will devise a Rebound therapy plan tailored to meet the child’s individual capabilities and needs.
 The aim is to help the child gradually increase their range of movement on the trampoline, whether that’s lying, sitting, standing or bouncing.
 We record the child’s progress each week using an internal evaluation tool.

 30 minutes (depending on the child’s individual needs) once a week during term time.

 £20 per session, to be booked in term blocks.